Xcraft-Inc/xcraft-core-goblin/README.md

   });

   // evt sending
-  // the final topic is prefixed with you goblin name quest.evt ('bim.bam.boom', {some: payload});
+  // the final topic is prefixed with your goblin name quest.evt ('bim.bam.boom', {some: payload});

   // (sub|unsub) scribe to evt's